 - Providing access to, or engagement with, a new range of customers

 - To support another provider to develop capacity/ quality

 - To provide niche delivery where the cost of developing direct delivery would be inappropriate

 Subcontracted activity is a fundamental part of PtoE’s provision.
-The quality of the provision will be monitored and managed through the existing Progress to Excellence Ltd QA processes and procedures, as amended in order to fully encompass all subcontracted activity.
-We will continue on an ongoing basis to improve the quality by:
+The quality of the provision will be monitored and managed through the existing PtoE quality assurance processes and procedures, as amended in order to fully encompass all subcontracted activity.
+We will continue on an ongoing basis to improve the quality through: